-04. Within 3 years of the end of the period of consent (unless a further consent is granted) all wind turbines, ancillary equipment and buildings shall be dismantled and removed from site and the land restored and subject to aftercare, in accordance with the restoration and aftercare scheme referred to in Condition 5.
-For the purposes of this condition 'restored' means the removal of all wind turbines, turbine pads, initial layers of foundation and all buildings and ancillary development.
-Notwithstanding this requirement, no later than one year prior to the commencement of the restoration and aftercare scheme, the planning authority, shall review the retention of pads, foundations, cable/ducts, and access tracks within the context of the restoration strategy to identify any elements to be retained on site or requiring alternative reinstatement.
+15. Within 3 years of the end of the period of this consent, as specified in condition 1 above, (unless a further consent is granted) all wind turbines, ancillary equipment and buildings shall be dismantled and removed from the site and the land shall be restored and subject to aftercare, in accordance with the restoration and aftercare scheme referred to in Conditions 16 and 17.
+For the purposes of this condition "restored" means the removal of all wind turbines, turbine pads, initial layer of foundation and all buildings and ancillary development.
+Notwithstanding this requirement, no later than one year prior to the commencement of the restoration and aftercare scheme, the Council as Planning Authority shall review the retention of pads, foundations, cable/ducts, and access tracks within the context of the restoration strategy, to identify any elements to be retained on site or requiring alternative reinstatement.